Mint Tin Mini Apocalypse

 But … either player can be a hero by tossing 1 of their standing meeps onto monster die!

 That meep is forever gone (but never forgotten).
 The next snake eyes ends the game unless another meep jumps on monster die.

-The one who rolls the snake eyes calls out yes or no if they are sacrificing a meep; if they call out no, then the opponent says yes or no; if the opponent says no, then the roller of the snake eyes has one last chance and calls out yes or no if they are sacrificing a meep.
+The one who rolls the snake eyes calls out yes or no if they are sacrificing a meep; if they call out no, then the opponent has one chance to say yes or no; if the opponent says no, then the roller of the snake eyes has one last chance to sacrifice one of their meeps.

-If that's a no, then the monster wins!
+If that’s a no and no one sacrificed a meep, then the monster wins!
 And you both lose.

 OMG mode activates monster die as soon as the game starts.
-This is a faster game but it sucks to be human.
+This is a faster game and it sucks to be human.

 4 POINTS - Humanity’s Hope

-FoS is closed with 1 supply box and all 5 your meeps in OR 4 of your meeps in, with a supply box and 1 of your meeps sacrificed on the monster die.
+FoS is closed with 1 supply box and all 5 your meeps in OR 1 supply box with 4 of your meeps in and 1 meep sacrificed on the monster die.

 3 POINTS - Survivor